By Liz Brazile

 My friend, who we’ll call Brittany, and I immediately defended Blue’s adorableness.
 Heidi then went on to say how much cuter North West is than Blue and how her facial features are beautiful and Blue’s are not.

 With more patience than I usually reserve for problematic white women who express anti-black sentiments, I explained to Becky—I mean Heidi—why it was colorist trash for her to compare the physical attributes of an unambiguously black child with those of a mixed-race black child.
 We already know many white people find non-mixed black children to be unattractive.
-And in my humble opinion, it will always inherently be out-of-pocket for a white person to criticize a black person’s—and a child’s especially—appearance.
+And in my humble opinion, it will always inherently be out-of-pocket for a white person to criticize a black person’s—and a child’s especially—physical traits.

 The disdain for black phenotypes is so rampant that even black people have internalized contempt for blackness.
 I, like so many other black girls, grew up self-loathing and imagining what life would be like if I could successfully wish away my “bad” hair and brown skin.
 It took years worth of emotional labor to decolonize my perception of beauty and self-worth.
 And folks are not about to put Blue through this.
 Not on my watch.

 Before having natural hair and being unapologetically black became the new (in recent times) wave a couple years ago, black people were largely responsible for the misogynoir aimed at Blue too.
 Folks everywhere wanted to know why Beyoncé wouldn’t “just put a relaxer in that baby’s head”.
 The real question is, why are we so eager to rob black girls of a carefree childhood?